Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

    1. Only available when a user is logged in, the all recipes page displays all submitted recipes in a Bootstrap accordian
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
   - Users can use the search function on the recipes page to find recipes - the search function will look at the recipe's name, its category and ingedients and return relevant results if any
     1. User can search for a term and commence the search using the magnifying glass icon or clear the search and 'reset' the page using the refresh icon

 ## Returning Time Visitor Goals & Frequent Time Visitor Goals

 - I want to return to the site and log in
   - Users can easily navigate to the log in page and log in to view recipes
-   1.
+    1. Log in page is easy to find from the index page, user is redirected to profile page upon successful log in
 - I want a place to keep a record of my own recipes
   - Once a user creates an account, they can create recipes - these will be submitted to the database where all users can view them but also a user can view them on their own profile page
+    1. User can submit/edit recipes, these display on recipe page and profile page
 - I want to be able to view my recipes on my own profile page, separate to other user's recipes
   - The user's profile will continue to show recipes only they have submitted
+    1. Once submitted, user's recipes will be commited to the database and remain there and display on all recipes and profile pages
 - I want to easily add, edit and delete my own recipes
   - From the recipes or profile, a user can easily edit or delete a recipe by opening up the relevant accordian item and clicking edit or delete
+    1. Recipes can be deleted using the buttons under the recipes's title in the accordian section
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
   - Again, users can use the search function on the recipes page to find recipes - the search function will look at the recipe's name, its category and ingedients and return relevant results if any
+    1. User can search for a term and commence the search using the magnifying glass icon or clear the search and 'reset' the page using the refresh icon
+  - I want to log out when I am finished using the site and clear session data
+    1. When logged in, the navigation bar shows a log out option(only viewable by logged in users), clicking this logs the user out and redirects them to the log in page

 ## Further Testing